 8. Personal Essays

-Don’t forget that a blog doesn’t have to be authored by one person or a single team.
+Don’t forget that a blog doesn’t have to be authored by a single person or team.
 If an employee or director wants to speak about a specific issue, a blog allows them to address trends and movements happening within the profession from their perspective.
 These are usually quite different from case studies and project highlights, instead focusing on values and ideas.
+You can invite outsiders to write guest posts and host them on your website or vice versa.

 9. Work In Progress